Out-of-Court Dispute Resolution

 At what conditions can CTU refuse a dispute?

-CTU can refuse a dispute, which does not belong to its competence.
-CTU can also refuse a dispute, if the consumer failed to contact the service provider to discuss their complaint and attempted to solve it directly; if it is or has been dealt with by other ADR subject or court; or if the consumer failed to submit their complaint with the ADR subject by set deadline, which cannot be shorter than 2 months before the consumer filed a complaint with the service provider.
+CTU can refuse a dispute, which does not belong to its competence; this is without prejudice to the possibility of discontinuing the proceedings or rejecting the proposal for failure to comply with the relevant statutory conditions..
+CTU can also refuse a dispute, if the consumer failed to contact the service provider to discuss their complaint and attempted to solve it directly; if it is or has been dealt with by other ADR subject or court; or if the consumer failed to submit their complaint with the ADR subject by set deadline, which cannot be shorter than 2 months before the consumer submit a claim (complaint) with the service provider.

 What is the language of the proceedings?